miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/serializers.md

 Any Model or Collection returned from a route handler will pass through the serializer layer.
 Highest priority will be given to a model-specific serializer, then the application serializer, then the default serializer.

 Mirage ships with two named serializers.
-Use **JsonApiSerializer** to mock out JSON:API compliant servers:
+Use **JsonApiSerializer** to simulate JSON:API compliant servers:

 ```js
 // mirage/serializers/application.js